 Don’t Accept A False DUI Charge

 If you have been charged with a DUI after consuming an energy drink and aren’t sure where to turn, Tim W. Fleming, Attorney at Law has DUI lawyers with the acumen and experience to get your DUI charge dismissed.
-Call us now or fill out our simple contact form and a member of our team will be in touch to discuss how the false DUI charge can be dismissed.
+Call us now or fill out our simple contact form and I will be in touch to discuss how the false DUI charge can be dismissed.

 There is no need to worry – just contact us today!